sxsw/rfm/README.md

 * Bug fixes and refinements in modeling, configuration, metadata access, and Rfm object instantiation.

+See the changelog or the commit history for more details on changes in ginjo-rfm v3.

 ## Download & Installation

 * In your Gemfile: gem 'ginjo-rfm', :require=>'rfm'

+* Manually: gem install 'ginjo-rfm'

 Ginjo-rfm v3 can be run without any other gems, allowing you to create models to interact with your Filemaker servers, layouts, tables, records, and data.
 If you want the additional features provided by ActiveModel, just add activemodel to your Gemfile (or require it manually).
 Ginjo-rfm v3 will use the built-in Ruby XML parser REXML by default.
 If you want to use one of the other supported parsers (libxml-ruby, nokogiri, ox), just add it to your Gemfile or require it manually.
+If you have several Ruby XML parsers installed, you can specify which one you want Rfm to use by setting the configuration option :parser with one of the supported options (:libxml, :nokogiri, :ox, :rexml).

 ## Ginjo-rfm Basic Usage

 The first step in getting connected to your Filemaker databases with Rfm is to store your configuration settings in a yaml file or in the RFM_CONFIG hash.
-The second step is creating a model that represents a layout from one of your Filemaker databases.
+The second step is creating models that represent layouts in your Filemaker database, each layout pointing to a table-occurrence that you want to work with.
+The third step is using your new models to query, create, update, and delete records in your Filemaker database.
+Here's an example setup for a simple order-item table.

+rfm.yml

+		:host: my.host.com
+		:account_name: myname
+		:password: somepass
+		:database: MyFmDb

+app/models/order\_item.rb

+		class OrderItem < Rfm::Base
+		  config :layout => 'order_item_layout'
+		end

+app/controllers/order\_item\_controller.rb

+		def show
+			@record = OrderItem.find params[:id]
+		end

 ### Configuration